yemss/yemss/README.md

 ### Hi there 👋
-I'm an avid Java learner and currently starting on C, Lua and some JavaFX for Springboot.
+I'm an avid Java learner and currently starting on C and some JavaFX for Springboot.
 I'm interested in many fields of computer science, including ML and software development.